Ayutthaya Kingdom: Fall of Ayutthaya

-The fall of Ayutthaya was, paraphrasing historians Chris Baker and Pasuk Phongpaichit, "a failure of defense, a failure of dealing with rising wealth".
-By 1767, Ayutthaya had become a prize that many kingdoms would have seek to acquire.
-In an age where warfare was fought among kings than ethnic boundaries, a number of Siamese joined the Burmese in the sack of Ayutthaya, including the governor of Suphanburi.
+Lieberman states that, "hundreds of thousands possibly died during the [1765–67] Burmese invasion."
+Many people were either forcibly taken by the Burmese or fled into the forests.
+Objects were hauled back to Burma.
+Whatever that wasn't movable was burned by Burmese soldiers.
+Historians Chris Baker and Pasuk Phongpaichit describe the fall of the city as a failure of defence and a failure of dealing with rising wealth.
+By 1767, Ayutthaya had become a prize that many kingdoms would seek.
+In an age where warfare was fought among kings than ethnic boundaries, a number of Siamese joined the Burmese in the sack of Ayutthaya.
 Ayutthaya nobles who were seized from Ayutthaya settled according to their stations at the court of Ava and settled in well, according to the Burmese chronicles.
-To paraphrase the words of historian Nidhi Eoseewong, the "kingdom fell even before the walls of Ayutthaya fell".
+Historian Nidhi Eoseewong, says the "kingdom fell even before the walls of Ayutthaya fell".